Moston, Manchester: Transport

 Moston railway station is located off Hollinwood Avenue, in New Moston, and is unstaffed.
 Since the closure of the Oldham Loop Line in 2009, all trains calling at the station are on the Caldervale route managed by Northern.
-The area is also served by Newton Heath and Moston Metrolink station, part of the Manchester Metrolink light rail service.
+The area is also served by the Newton Heath and Moston Metrolink station, part of the Manchester Metrolink light rail service.

 Moston is served by several bus services, primarily along Moston Lane directly to and from Manchester city centre.
-Bus routes that go to Manchester city centre include 51, 81, 88, 112, 118, 77, 24, 182, 114, 81A 149 and 188.
 Bus routes from Moston also go to Middleton, Pendleton, Failsworth, Oldham, Cheetham Hill and Chadderton.
-The bus routes are managed by Transport for Greater Manchester (TfGM) and the Bluebird Bus and Coach company.
+The bus routes are managed by Transport for Greater Manchester (TfGM) and the Bee Network.

 The road links in the area allow for easy transit to all of the surrounding districts and cities; the main thoroughfares are Broadway, which is technically part of New Moston, Lightbowne Road and Victoria Avenue.
 The M60 is an orbital motorway surrounding the majority of Greater Manchester; access can be gained onto it via junction 21 on Broadway.